 Networking with recent alums who work in the company is key, because they’re insiders who are likely to know where the jobs are.
 It’s a way of uncovering hidden job opportunities on Wall Street that you won’t find advertised.

 “Ask alumni from your alma mater who the key people are in that organization in order to be part of the recruiting process,” said Roy Cohen, careers coach and author of the Wall Street Professional’s Survival Guide.
 “If they were you, how would they approach reaching out to the company for a job search?”

-In reviewing resumes, banking recruiters and line members on recruiting teams are considering several things, including the reputation of a student’s school, GPA, SAT scores, major, previous employment and extracurricular activities.
+Banking recruiters considering several things, including the reputation of a student’s school, GPA, SAT scores, major, previous employment and extracurricular activities.
 High GPAs, of 3.5 or above, are generally the most desirable, as it is proof that a student has analytical prowess.